genesis-community/bosh-genesis-kit/MANUAL.md

   certificates, which will be installed on all BOSH-deployed VMs as part of the trusted system root bundle.

+- `availability_zones` - An array (typically with just one member) of availability zones as named in your BOSH cloud config to deploy the BOSH director to.
+This typically defaults to `[ z1 ]`, except for in AWS, where it defaults to the name of your region, with `a` appended to it (e.g.
+  `[ us-east-2a ]`).

 ## Sizing and Deployment Parameters